scottyschup/ruby-curriculum/the-web/http.md

 responses.
 The methods of HTTP define what the user is requesting of the server.
 But it is ultimately the application code on the server which determines how the requests are processed.
-In particular: HTTP doesn't define how the request gets processed, that's will be our job as web developers.
+In particular: HTTP doesn't define how the request gets processed; that will be our job as web developers.

 ## Request body and query string